 1 day chart

-Roku, Inc. operates a television (TV) streaming platform in the United States, Mexico, and Canada.
-The Company operates through two segments: Platform and Player.
-Its Platform segment is engaged in the sale of digital advertising and related services, including the OneView ad platform, content distribution services, such as subscription and transaction revenue shares, media and entertainment promotional spending, the sale of premium subscriptions and the sale of branded channel buttons on remote controls, and licensing arrangements with service operators and TV brands.
-Its Player segment is engaged in the sale of streaming players, audio products and accessories through retail distribution channels in the United States, including brick and mortar and online retailers, as well as through the Company’s Website.
-Its products include Roku Streambars, Roku wireless speakers, Roku TVs and Roku Wireless Subwoofers.
-Its products are available in approximately 20 countries.
+Roku, Inc. is a television (TV) streaming platform in the United States, Mexico and Canada.
+The Company is engaged in the sale of digital advertising and related services, including demand-side platform and content distribution services such as subscription and transaction revenue shares, media and entertainment promotional spending, the sale of premium subscriptions, and the sale of branded channel buttons on remote controls.
+It has two segments: Platform and Devices.
+Platform segment sells digital advertising to advertisers directly or through advertising agencies and to content publishers for their media and entertainment promotions via various campaign tools.
+Devices segment sells the majority of its devices in the United States through retailers and distributors, as well as through the Company’s Website.
+Devices revenue primarily consists of hardware, embedded software, and unspecified upgrades and updates on a when and if-available basis.

-Buy US stocks in Australia with $0 brokerage and trade ROKU today!
+Buy US stocks in Australia starting with ROKU.
+Open an account and start investing today!

 What is Roku and what do they do?